 - Storage Resources: Several XSEDE SPs host storage platforms providing services such as data management, data collections hosting, and large-scale persistent storage.
 XSEDE will provide storage allocations both in support of compute/visualization usage and storage independent of those compute/visualization allocations.
 As with compute and visualization allocations, storage allocation durations are one year with the option to renew for subsequent one-year periods.
 Data will be preserved for at least one quarter beyond the expiration of the storage allocation end date.
 Retention beyond one quarter will be at the discretion of the SP.
 Storage is allocated in GigaBytes (GB).
 Please visit the XSEDE Storage page for more information about available storage platforms.

 All XSEDE compute allocations include access to limited disk and scratch space on the compute resource file system to accomplish project goals.
-Access to persistent, archival storage on companion storage systems must be requested by the PI through the same system used to request compute or visualization resources (POPS System).
-Storage allocations on stand-alone storage systems, must also be requested through POPS via the XSEDE User Portal.
+Access to persistent, archival storage on companion storage systems must be requested by the PI through the XSEDE Resource Allocation System (XRAS), the same system used to request compute or visualization resources.
+Storage allocations on stand-alone storage systems, must also be requested through XRAS via the XSEDE User Portal.
 For more information about available machines, including XSEDE capabilities and recommended use guidelines, please visit the XSEDE Resources page.